 A box of 10 Omnipod 5 Pods retails for $753.53 but can often be found at local pharmacies and online retailers for as low as $550.
 Each pod lasts around three days (depending on the number of units you use daily).

 This does not take into account the Dexcom G6 equipment that is also needed for monitoring.
-A box of 3 Dexcom G6 sensors retails at $400 (each sensor lasts ten days).
-The estimated sum is $4,800 per year, or $400 a month.
+A box of 3 Dexcom G6 sensors retails at $400 (each sensor lasts ten days), then add the transmitters (90 days each), and the cost for Dexcom equipment alone could be $400-$500 per month.
+We’ll use $500 to be conservative.
+Thus, the estimated sum is $6000 per year, or $500 a month.

 This brings the monthly cost to around $950-1150 if you purchase the sensors and pods at retail.